awandahl/duckdb_openalex/README.md

 └───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

 ````
-### A test search, find 100 authors affiliated to KTH and create an additional column 'orcid_modified' for ORCiD where the number isn't prepended by 'https://orcid.org/'
+### A test search, find display_name, display_name_alternatives for 100 authors affiliated to KTH and additionally create and display an additional column 'orcid_modified' for the clean ORCiD (where the number isn't prepended by 'https://orcid.org/')

 ````
 SELECT display_name, display_name_alternatives, works_count, REPLACE(orcid, 'https://orcid.org/', '') AS orcid_modified